Wadi al-Rummah

-Wadi al-Rummah or ar-Rummah (وادي الرمة) is one of the Arabian Peninsula's longest river valleys, at a length of almost 600 km.
-Now mostly dry and partly blocked by encroaching sand dunes, the wadi rises near Medina at Jibāl al Abyaḑ (the White Mountain).
-It then runs northeast, joining several smaller wadis; among them are Mohalla Wadi and Murghala Wadi to the north and Jifn Wadi and Jarir Wadi to the south.
+Wadi al-Rummah or ar-Rummah (وادي الرمة) with a length of almost 600 km is the largest seasonal Endorheic river, or wadi, in the Arabian Peninsula.
+Flowing for an estimated 60 days of the year, it is important for agriculture in a region considered the breadbasket of Saudi Arabia.
+The wadi originates near Medina at Jibāl al Abyaḑ (the White Mountain).
+It then runs northeast, joining several smaller wadis, including Mohalla Wadi and Murghala Wadi to the north and Jifn Wadi and Jarir Wadi to the south.
 It ends at the Thuayrat Dunes of the ad-Dahna Desert in Al-Qassim Province, near Buraidah.

 The wadi then sinks beneath the sand dunes and emerges on the other side of the desert as Wadi al-Batin (approx. 425 km), which continues towards the northeast and forms the western boundary of Kuwait.
-It empties finally into the Persian Gulf.
+It empties into the Persian Gulf.

-The valley is wide, for it was once a major river valley, which some people even call the modern location of the biblical Pishon.
-According to Dr. Abdullah Al-Musnad from the University of Qassim, about 10,000 years ago it was a river flowing from Medina to the Persian Gulf, with a total length of 1200 km.
-Periods of drought and the movement of sand at Althwairat and Dahna led to the course of the valley being cut into three parts: Wadi al-Rummah (the longest, at 600 km), Wadi Aloddi (45 km), and Wadi al-Batin (450 km).
-Geological studies show that Wadi al-Rummah flows at full capacity about three times every 100 years.
-It flowed most recently in 1945, 1982, 1987, 2004, 2008 and 2018.
-In 1818, the river valley was flooded for 40 days, in 1838 for 22 days, in 1987 and 2008 for 17 days.
-In 1838 the wadi overflowed, creating a 200 sqmi lake that persisted for two years and attracted water birds which had rarely been seen in the valley.
+The wadi is wide, for it was once a major river, possibly the modern location of the biblical Pishon.
+According to Dr. Abdullah Al-Musnad from the University of Qassim, about 10,000 years ago it was a perennial river flowing from Medina to the Persian Gulf, with a total length of 1200 km.
+Periods of drought, largely after the mid 1800s, and the movement of sand at Althwairat and Dahna cut the course of the valley into three parts: Wadi al-Rummah (the longest, at 600 km), Wadi Aloddi (45 km), and Wadi al-Batin (450 km).
+In 1838 the wadi overflowed, creating a 200 sqmi lake that persisted for two years and attracted water birds, which had only sometimes been seen in the wadi.

-Farouk El-Baz piqued the interest of Biblical scholars around the world with his announcement of paleo-drainage from Arabian Peninsula into the Persian Gulf.
-The idea that a river once flowed across the deserts of Arabia, and somehow connected with the Tigris and/or Euphrates Rivers, draws its evidence from satellite datasets, especially from the radar images taken during the 1994 mission of the Space Shuttle Endeavour.
-El-Baz studied the images, and noticed that traces of a defunct river that emerged from Kuwait and crossed northern Arabia from west to east were visible beneath the sands, thanks to the ground-penetrating capabilities of the radar technologies.

-He called it the Kuwait River, which is more popularly known as Wadi Al-Batin, an extension of Wadi Al-Rummah.
-The Wadi Al-Batin river system would have been responsible for deposition of the Dib DiBa Formation (similar to an alluvial fan deposit, both morphologically and sedimentologically).
-This river system may have been active 2500–3000 BC.
+Farouk El-Baz piqued the interest of Biblical scholars around the world with his description of the drainage of the Arabian Peninsula into the Persian Gulf.
+Evidence from satellite datasets, especially from the radar images taken during the 1994 mission of the Space Shuttle Endeavour, support the idea that a major river once flowed across Arabia and connected with the Tigris and Euphrates Rivers near Kuwait.
+El-Baz called it the Kuwait River.
+The Wadi Al-Batin or Wadi Al-Rummah river system would have been responsible for deposition of the Dib DiBa Formation (similar to an alluvial fan deposit).
+This river system may have been active 2500–3000 BC, and it is active seasonally to this day.